chakrit/go-scratch/README.md

 Everything is done through the `Makefile` for convenience.
 A wrapper script `./go` is also provided that invokes `go` with `GOPATH` sets to the local `.go` folder.

-Makefile tasks defaults to `all` and `vet`.
-The `all` is simply an alias for the `build` task.
-All common tasks you'd do with `go` is written the same way with regards to the Makefile so `go vet` is, through the Makefile, `make vet`.
+Makefile tasks defaults to `test`.
+The `all` task is simply an alias for the `build` task.
+All common tasks you'd do with `go` is given the same name in the Makefile so `go vet` is, through the Makefile, `make vet` or via the wrapper script `./go vet`.

 # Dependencies

-Special Makefile task `deps` and the list file `deps.list` is provided to list all the required go-lang import paths you need in your project.

-Running `make deps` will result in calling `go get` for each of the dependencies listed in the `deps.list` file.
+Dependencies are automatic thanks to `go get .` automatically scanning your source files for dependencies.
+Run `make deps` to explicitly downloads them.
+Otherwise tasks that normally requires dependencies to be installed will do them automatically.

-I have a few [gorilla toolkit](http://www.gorillatoolkit.org/) dependencies in as those are what I often needs, feel free to fork this project and modify to your liking.
+I have a few [gorilla toolkit](http://www.gorillatoolkit.org/) dependencies in as those are what I often needs, feel free to fork this project and modify `main.go` to your liking.
+Everyone's `main.go` will all be different anyway.

 # Sample